boegel/easybuild-wiki/Review-process-for-contributions.md

 A couple of remarks:

+ * a valid GitHub username must be supplied via `--github-user`
+ * a GitHub token for that user must be available in your systems keyring
  * `--robot` is required to make sure the builds are being executed in the right order, i.e. taken interdependencies into account
- * `--force` is required to make sure that modified easyconfig files are being rebuilt
+ * `--force` is required to make sure that modified easyconfig files are being rebuilt if they were built before
- * `--debug` is nice to have
+ * `--debug` is nice to have, especially w.r.t. failed builds for which build logs are also uploaded
- * a valid GitHub username should be supplied via `--github-user`
- * a GitHub token for that user should be available in your systems keyring

 ##### Setting things up